Lufia: The Legend Returns: Plot

-Lufia: The Legend Returns takes places one hundred years after the events of Lufia & the Fortress of Doom which is two hundred years after the events of Lufia II: Rise of the Sinistrals.
+Lufia: The Legend Returns takes places one hundred years after the events of Lufia & the Fortress of Doom and two hundred years after the events of Lufia II: Rise of the Sinistrals.
 The game begins by outlining the "Doom Island Wars" (the events of the first two Lufia games) and goes on to explain how four all-powerful beings known as the Sinistrals were defeated by a hero named Maxim and his three companions two hundred years ago, and then again by his descendant one hundred years ago.

 This game follows the trials and tribulations of a teenager named Wain, who is actually a descendant of Maxim himself.
 When a mysterious woman arrives in his village one day looking for a "swordsman", she runs into Wain on the street and asks if he is any good as a fighter.
 Unconvinced that Wain is the best that the village has to offer, the woman sends him away, and Wain goes outside the village to vent his anger on unsuspecting monsters.

 After the player moves back into the city, the camera pans out, and an unknown force appears at the nearby Tower of Death, immediately burning down a house in the city.
 Several uncontrollable scenes ensue, during which Wain rescues a girl from the burning house, collapses from smoke-inhalation, and is nursed back to health by the woman, who introduces herself as Seena, a famous fortune teller from another continent who is on a "Great Adventure".
 Seena convinces Wain to go with her on her fated journey, and the player sets out to see who or what is causing trouble at the tower.
 When the two finally reach the top, they come face to face with Gades, one of the four Sinistrals who threatened the world many years ago.
 Though Wain and Seena are inevitably defeated and Gades escapes, their mission is clear: it is up to them to gather strong fighters and stop the newly awakened Sinistrals to save the world from destruction.

 In order to accomplish this task, Wain and Seena travel north to the city of Albano, where they meet Fugo, the richest man on the Epsis Continent.
 Fugo asks Wain and Seena to catch a local thief in return for a large reward, and the pair agrees to find him.
 After traveling to the nearby Slani Cave, the duo happens upon the thief, but he manages to escape after calling Wain "Stupid".
 Angry and confused, Wain decides to travel north to the rural town of Majari, the thief arrives to help dispatch a monster who attacked a young villager.
 The beast is later discovered to be one of Fugo's gold-eating pets; Fugo sent out his pet because it has a keen sense of smell for gold.
 After chastising the heroes for not knowing the special value that a gold-eating pet can have, Fugo grabs the thief and the stolen gold and returns to Albano.